 August Applicants will be notified if they are a finalist and will be moving forward to an on-site visit

-September Evaluation of potential award winners through an on-site visitation
+September Evaluation of potential award winners through an on-site or virtual visitation

 October Announcement of award winners